AI-Agent-CSM/Lammps_agent/README.md

 ## Future Work

-- Integration with vector database ChromaDB to store and enrich documents for the AI agent.
+- Integration with vector database ChromaDB to store, enrich with RAG the AI agent and as a permanent storage in local machine which would later be modified into server hosted.
 - Develop API to protect OpenAI API Key and eliminate manual input of OpenAI API Key
 - Develop Front end sign up, login and home for the AI Agent Program
-- Add ChromaDB for permanent storage in local machine which would later be modified into server hosted